JamesBarwell/rpi-gpio.js/README.md

 * direction: The pin direction, pass either DIR_IN for read mode or DIR_OUT for write mode.
 Defaults to DIR_OUT.
 * edge: Interrupt generating GPIO chip setting, pass in EDGE_NONE for no interrupts, EDGE_RISING for interrupts on rising values, EDGE_FALLING for interrupts on falling values or EDGE_BOTH for all interrupts.
 Defaults to EDGE_NONE.
-* callback: Provides Error as the first argument if an error occured.
+* callback: Provides Error as the first argument if an error occurred.

-#### listen()
+#### listen(channel, callback)
-Start listening for interrupts on all exported channels
+Start listening for interrupts on the specified channel.
+Can't listen to the same channel multiple times.
+* channel: Reference to the pin in the current mode's schema.
+* callback: Provides Error as the first argument if an error occurred.

+#### stopListening(channel [, pin], callback)
+Stop listening for interrupts on the specified channel.
+* channel: Reference to the pin in the current mode's schema.
+* pin: Directly reference the pin in the current schema.
+Used internally, optional.
+* callback: Provides Error as the first argument if an error occurred.

 #### read(channel, callback)
 Reads the value of a channel.